drmaziarz/weather-api/README.md

 # 🌦 WeatherAPI
-## API with information about temperature from over 90 stations, in various range of time
+## A REST API built with Python and Flask to serve historical weather data for various cities.

 `technologies used:`
 `Python`